What is new

 For thus says the Lord: After seventy years are accomplished for Babylon, I will remember you, and perform My good word toward you, in causing you to return to this place. --- Jeremiah 29:10

 When Darius was brought to power in Babylon, this period of Babylonian exile had already come to an end because the captivity of Babylon is counted from the time when King Jehoiachin and the High Priest were taken captive.
 Jerusalem was then desolated, first spiritually before falling (materialistically) a few years later.
 This explains the meditation, and calculation, made by Daniel who realized the time had passed and, yet, the "exile of Babylon" was still endured, although at the time Cyrus has already cancelled all the decrees that had given the Israelites of the Babylonian realm the status of captives.
-But the fact was that the Promised Land was devastated, most of the Israelites remained in exile instead of returning to Sion, and started the process of assimililation in the new ruling power, of Persia, which had shown much more tolerance for them and fred them from their captivity status.
+But the fact was that the Promised Land was devastated, most of the Israelites remained in exile instead of returning to Sion, and started the process of assimilation in the new ruling power, of Persia, which had shown much more tolerance for them and freed them from their captivity status.
 So Jeremiah’s prophecy mentioning the 70 years was not accomplished yet, except that the Israelites were not captive but remained exiled.
 The time for the end of their exile was still uncertain.

 What was causing this delay of redemption?
 The Israelites were spread over the Chaldean and Persian empires, in which they assimilated and embraced the new status of citizen of the most powerful empire of all times.
 For them the captivity was finished but for Daniel the exile was not.
 The problem was that there was a lack of faith in divine designs to eventually decide to depart for Sion, even though Cyrus’ decree authorized it, because the region of Judah still had the stigma of the ravage caused by preceding wars, and was known to be utterly desolated.
 In order to push more Israelites out of exile, spiritually and physically, and make them rebuild the destroyed city and Temple, God needed to create the inspiration and faith into His people.
 This came with a succession of ordeals, designed to put the Israelites in danger and to awaken their dormant spirituality.
 The same had already occured for their ancestors in Egypt: they went down on self-exile due to a famine in their land, but then received honours and property and decided to remain; they ended up in assimilation and were about to forget all their roots until God designs made a new king to rule over Egypt who decided to enslave the Hebrews.
-They then missed the opportunity to return to Sion by their own choice during the reign of monotheist Akhenaten, and the same svcenario repeated itself with the semi-monotheist Cyrus who fred them from captivity, gave them back the vessels of the Temple and authorized them to rebuild it, and yet, they remained in the Persian empire instead.
+They then missed the opportunity to return to Sion by their own choice during the reign of monotheist Akhenaten, and the same scenario repeated itself with the semi-monotheist Cyrus who freed them from captivity, gave them back the vessels of the Temple and authorized them to rebuild it, and yet, they remained in the Persian Empire instead.
 Assimilation was threatening their existence once more...

 Other considerations of these 70 years calculation are: